csci3155/pppl-lab1/README.md

 ## Scala Development Tools

-We support [IntelliJ IDEA](https://www.jetbrains.com/idea/) on the [CU CS Virtual Machine](https://foundation.cs.colorado.edu/vm/) for development in this course.
+We support [IntelliJ IDEA](https://www.jetbrains.com/idea/) for development in this course.
 You are welcome to use any development environment, but we may not be able answer questions in your particular environment.

-After setting up the CU CS VM, you will need to [download](https://www.jetbrains.com/idea/download/) and install IntelliJ IDEA.
+You will need to [download](https://www.jetbrains.com/idea/download/) and install IntelliJ IDEA.
 The Community Edition will be fine.

-The project is designed to work with [Scala](http://www.scala-lang.org/) is 2.11.
-We will standardize on 2.11.8 (the latest Scala 2.11).
+The project is designed to work with [Scala](http://www.scala-lang.org/) is 2.12.
+We will standardize on 2.12.8.
 For the most part, you do not need to worry about the Scala version because we are using sbt for building.

 ### IntelliJ Import